 Membership and meetings

 Meetings are held on Tuesdays, between 7 pm and 8 pm (19:00 - 20:00), in BERGENS MASKINISTFORENING Engen 20.
 This is centrally located in Bergen, close to the theater.
+During the Covid-19 pandemic, all meetings are held either as digital meetings at Zoom, or as hybrid meetings both via Zoom and as a physical meetings, depending on government restrictions.

 Special Note: On occasions, the Club has external meetings.
 These are marked in the calendar, which can be found as part of this web site.